-11 Class diagram of the Server
+Fig. 11.
+Class diagram of the Server package

-The package is the web server start-up entry.
-It listens and distributes the user's request to the controllers.
-The mapping mode used between the package and the controllers is called Convention Routing.
-12 what the convention routing mode.
+The Server package is the web server start-up entry.
+It listens for and distributes the user's request to the controllers.
+The mapping mode used between the Server package and the controllers is called Convention Routing.
+Fig. 12 depicts what the convention routing mode looks like.